williampsena/bugs-channel-ex/README.md

 - Support BugsChannel HTTP routes
 - Grpc support
 - Adds Graylog as an plugin alternative
-- Adds Redis as an plugin alternative
 - Adds Rabbit as a channel alternative
-- Create an example using events and Kibana
 - Create an example using Graylog and events
 - Create an example using events and PostgreSQL
 - Create an event user interface
 - Create a Helm Chart for Kubernetes deployments
-- Create a docker deployment example
 - Adds telemetry metrics with Prometheus and StatsD as options
 - Handle Honeybadger events from their SDKs
 - Handle Rollbar events from their SDKs